DarshParikh25/imaginAI/README.md

 # 🧠 imaginAI — AI-Powered Text-to-Image Generator

-imaginAI is a full-stack web application that transforms your text prompts into stunning images using OpenAI’s DALL·E 2 API.
+imaginAI is a full-stack web application that transforms your text prompts into stunning images using ClipDrop API.
 Built with the MERN stack, it provides a seamless, responsive, and intuitive experience for creative professionals, designers, and curious minds.

 ---

 ## 🚀 Features

 - 🖋️ **Prompt-Based Generation** – Enter a phrase or description to generate a unique image.
-- ⚙️ **Powered by DALL·E 2** – High-quality, realistic AI-generated images.
+- ⚙️ **Powered by ClipDrop** – High-quality, realistic AI-generated images.
 - 🧾 **Credits System** – Users start with 5 free credits and can purchase more via tiered plans.
 - 📦 **Responsive UI** – Fully responsive, TailwindCSS-powered layout.
 - 🔒 **Authentication** – Secure user login and registration.